certtools/intelmq-tutorial/lesson-2.md

 After making sure that we can reach the VM from the host (your PC or laptop), we can take a look at the VM's setup.

 But first let us say that the documentation is pretty solid by now.
-So if you feel lost - apart from this tutorial, you can find the documentation [here](https://github.com/certtools/intelmq/blob/master/docs/User-Guide.md) and the [Developers Guide here](https://github.com/certtools/intelmq/blob/master/docs/Developers-Guide.md)
+So if you feel lost - apart from this tutorial, you can find the documenation [here](https://github.com/certtools/intelmq/blob/master/docs/User-Guide.md) and the [Developers Guide here](https://github.com/certtools/intelmq/blob/master/docs/Developers-Guide.md)

 ### The directory structure and command line  tools